zanzibar, the spice islands

-Zanzibar Town (including it’s old quarter of Stone Town) is the capital of Zanzibar, and has been declared a World Heritage Site by UNESCO.
+Zanzibar’s International Airport lies about 5 kilometres south of Zanzibar City (including it’s old quarter of Stone Town, which has been declared a World Heritage Site by UNESCO.).

-Tourism and spices are Zanzibar’s main industries are spices and tourism.
+Tourism and spices are Zanzibar’s main industries.
 Zanzibar is often still referred to as the Spice Islands due to the production of cloves, nutmeg, pepper and cinnamon.

 visa and entry requirements

-Visas are generally obtainable on arrival at Zanzibar International Airport for US$50 / Euro50 CASH per person (but please note that American Citizens pay US$100 for their visas). *
+Most visas are obtainable on arrival at Zanzibar International Airport for US$50 CASH per person (American Citizens pay US$100 for their visas).
+You can also get Visas on entry at Dar es Salaam and Kilimanjaro International Airports.

-* NB: Please double check visa costs and requirements at your embassy before you travel.
+* NB: Visa costs and requirements are subject to change, so please double check with your embassy before you travel.

 The unit of currency in Zanzibar is the Tanzanian Shilling.